What Are Special Purpose Vehicles In The Stock Market?

 Advantages

-• Focused business model: Since SPVs are built for one purpose, their operations and financials are easier to understand and analyse.
+• Focused business model: Since SPVs are created for a defined purpose, their operations and financial structure can often be easier to review and understand.

 • Clear ownership: Assets within an SPV can be legally distinct, making rights and responsibilities more transparent.